ayushxpatne/smth-expense-tracker/README.md

 3. Show respective month above the entries for entries on a particular month

 ### Known Issues:
 1. No database / Data storage : As of now, the added expenses gets deleted once the app is closed.
 This is due to the lack of implementation of proper data storing method, such as creating a database.
-This project focused at getting familiar with Flutter Framework, hence this is not implemeted yet.
+This project focused at getting familiar with Flutter Framework, hence this is not implemented yet.

 ### Documentation:
 The blog on workings and logic of the app is on : _coming soon_